CostiVoicu/Basic-API/README.md

 This is a project for .NET university course.

 The API has endpoints for:
-- search producs by id;
+- search products by id;
 - register a user;
 - login restircted by role;
 - login not restricted by role.